Best Colleges for Music in the US

 Nonetheless, the conservatory offers exceptional programs across the board, all of which are run by a top-notch faculty consisting of members from the New York City Philharmonic, Metropolitan Opera, and Lincoln Center Jazz Orchestra.

 All students at the Manhattan School of Music are required to take courses in music theory, music history, and a variety of performance arts to build a solid foundation across disciplines.
-The school provides various degree options, including Doctorate of Music Arts, Master of Music in Jazz Arts, Classical Studies, Orchestra Performance, and other popular fields.
+The school provides various degree options, including a Doctorate of Music Arts, Master of Music in Jazz Arts, Classical Studies, Orchestra Performance, and other popular fields.

-The school is less competitive than our top four, with an acceptance rate of about 42%.
 First-year students are mandated to reside in on-campus student housing, and most students receive some form of financial aid.

 6. Yale School of Music (New Haven, CT)

-While Yale offers music courses for undergraduates, the curriculum at the Yale School of Music mainly intended for graduate students only.
+While Yale University offers music courses for undergraduates, the curriculum at the Yale School of Music is mainly intended for graduate students only.
 The school is known for offering top-tier programs in several fields, including music composition, percussion, strings, winds, and brass performance.

 Many of Yale's students go on to achieve professional success in the music industry and are well-connected due to the school's proximity to New York.
 In fact, Yale has a significant number of active alumni in professional music positions worldwide.
 If you're considering graduate school in music, the Yale School of Music is worth checking out.

-7. Bard College-Conservatory of Music – Annandale-On-Hudson, NY
+7. Bard College-Conservatory of Music (Annandale-On-Hudson, NY)

 The Bard College Conservatory of Music is situated in Annandale-on-Hudson, New York, and was established in 2005.
 The school's undergraduate program is five years in length, during which students can earn both a Bachelor of Music and a Bachelor of Arts in a non-musical subject.

-The faculty at Bard is renowned and many members teach at other prestigious music schools like Juilliard and Curtis Institute.
-Bard’s programs are rigorous, but are known for providing ample opportunities for performances.
+The faculty at Bard is renowned, and many members teach at other prestigious music schools like Juilliard and Curtis Institute.
+Bard’s programs are rigorous but are known for providing ample opportunities for performances.

-The school offers undergraduate programs in standard orchestral and chamber instruments, and composition, and popular graduate programs include conducting, collaborative piano, and vocal arts.
+The school offers undergraduate programs in standard orchestral and chamber instruments and composition, and popular graduate programs include conducting, collaborative piano, and vocal arts.

 8. New England Conservatory (Boston, MA)

-The New England Conservatory of Music is located in Boston, and has been considered one of the largest conservatories situated in an urban setting since its establishment in 1867.
+The New England Conservatory of Music is located in Boston and has been considered one of the largest conservatories situated in an urban setting since its establishment in 1867.
 The Boston Symphony Orchestra has close ties with the Conservatory, and Boston has a thriving music community with many regional orchestras and performance ensembles.

 The Conservatory is also known for its mentorship opportunity.
 It recently received favorable reviews for its Entrepreneurial Musicianship program, which helps students establish successful careers in the music industry.